Ruptured Spleen Injury

 A ruptured spleen occurs when a portion of the spleen’s covering breaks open.
 This is an emergency medical condition that results in blood pouring into the abdominal area.
-When the body experiences a large amount of internal bleeding, the effects can be life threatening.
+This condition can be life-threatening.

 If you have suffered any sort of blunt abdominal trauma during an automobile accident or work injury, seek medical attention as soon as possible.
 Depending on the severity of your injury, a ruptured spleen may require surgery, and the sooner it is correctly identified, the more treatment options may be available.